Cyclones26/cyclones-bot/README.md

 - Spot-check `mlb_api.get_team(509)` and `mlb_api.get_affiliate_ladder(121)`
   once per season (affiliations and team IDs can change) to make sure the level-ranking logic in `transactions.py` still resolves correctly.
+- For the Player Tracker specifically: run `player_tracker.py` twice in a row with `DRY_RUN=true` shortly after your first real season roster is set.
+The first run should only log "added new player to watchlist" with no tweets; the second run should also be silent (nothing changed yet) — that confirms seeding and diffing both work before you're relying on it to catch a real promotion weeks later.

 ---